ashleyminor/kwk-level-1-lecture-004-ruby-2-recap-and-methods/README.md

 two_step
 two_step
 ```
+#### CFU

+What do you expect this method to do?
+(Have students stand and physically run the method.)

 How would we tell the two_step to just keep on going, to never stop, just keep on repeating? _Do the dance, it never stops_ (We're leading toward loops).
+When you hear the word loop, what comes to mind?

+## Variable Intro

-Then also, let's think about this example. **Students should follow along**
+Let's take a look at this example. **Students should follow along.**

 ```ruby
 def greeting